AlpasNet/Neko-OS/README.md

 Creation of a Linux Environnement by using KUbuntu as a core

 ## Applications added :
+- Office : Only Office
-- Games : Minecraft Bedrock Linux Launcher
+- Games : Minecraft Bedrock Linux Launcher, Steam
 - Internet : Discord
 - Tools : Capture Stream